britram/rains-prototype/draft-trammell-rains-protocol.md

 Signing entities can decline to use hash-chain based revocation by replacing the revocation token with Null.

+## Certificate information format {#cbor-certinfo}

+[EDITOR'S NOTE: TODO. this should be largely in line with TLSA; determine if there's any guidance from implementation experience we should consider, as well.]

+## Name expression format {#cbor-nameset}

+[EDITOR'S NOTE: Write me.]

 ## Capabilities {#cbor-capabilities}

 When a RAINS server or client sends the first message in a stream to a peer, it MAY expose optional capabilities to its peer using the capabilities (1) key.
 This key contains either:

 - an array of uniform resource names specifying capabilities supported by the sending server, taken from the table below, with each name encoded as a UTF-8 string.
 - a SHA-256 hash of the CBOR byte stream derived from normalizing such an array by sorting it in lexicographically increasing order, then serializing it.

 This mechanism is inspired by {{XEP0115}}, and is intended to be used to reduce the overhead in exposing common sets of capabilities.
 Each RAINS server